 Palace goalkeeper Julian Speroni had to wait until the 29th minute to make his first save - parrying smartly behind after Jack Wilshere's drive bounced awkwardly.

 Marouane Chamakh tried to embarrass his former club with an audacious attempt from distance that Koscielny cleared to safety after goalkeeper Wojciech Szczesny tore out of his area to challenge Campbell.

-But the roles were reversed in first-half stoppage time when Koscielny peeled away from Hangeland to nod Sanchez's floated free kick beyond Speroni.
+But the roles were reversed in first-half stoppage time when Koscielny peeled away from Hangeland to nod Sanchez's floated free-kick beyond Speroni.

-Arsenal left back Kieran Gibbs limped off with a suspected hamstring problem to be replaced by Nacho Monreal seven minutes into the second half, by which time the match had settled back into the pattern established the last time it was level.
+Arsenal left-back Kieran Gibbs limped off with a suspected hamstring problem to be replaced by Nacho Monreal seven minutes into the second half, by which time the match had settled back into the pattern established the last time it was level.

 Arsenal's efforts appeared in vain until Ramsey's late intervention.
-Palace showed plenty of the spirit that Pulis fostered in escaping relegation last term and will hope this result is not an indication of how much it will miss his Midas touch.
+Palace showed plenty of the spirit that Pulis fostered in escaping relegation last term and will hope this result is not an indication of how much they will miss his Midas touch.